norlove/BigQuery-Continuous-Queries-Demo/README.md

       VALUES ("Your_Shopper's_Name","Your.Shoppers.Email@gmail.com","Violin Strings, Tiny Saxophone, Guitar Strap")
       ```

-3. To stream data into your table via the BigQuery Storage Write API [[ref](https://cloud.google.com/bigquery/docs/write-api)], copy the files from the write-api-streaming-example folder into a Unix-based development environment (the [Google Cloud Shell](https://cloud.google.com/shell) is amazing for simple dev/test)
+3. To stream data into your table via the BigQuery Storage Write API [[ref](https://cloud.google.com/bigquery/docs/write-api)], copy the files from the write-api-streaming-example folder from this GitHub repo into a Unix-based development environment (the [Google Cloud Shell](https://cloud.google.com/shell) is amazing for simple dev/test like this)

 4. In this example, we’ll use Python, so we’ll stream data as protocol buffers.
 For a quick refresher on working with protocol buffers, [here’s a great tutorial](https://developers.google.com/protocol-buffers/docs/pythontutorial).
 Using Python, we’ll first align our protobuf messages to the table we created using a .proto file in proto2 format.
 Use the sample_data.proto file from the write-api-streaming-example folder you downloaded to your developer environment, then run the following command within to update your protocol buffer definition:
       ```